-The Selle Entrepreneur BusinessĀ Blog
+The Selle BusinessĀ Blog

 Does Your Company Need a Purpose?

-core values decision-making purpose Apr 22, 2024
+company culture core values cpg decision-making purpose Apr 22, 2024

 I value companies with a purpose.
 It lights me up.
 It makes me feel a sense of relief after despair that commercialism might be ruining our planet.
 Actually, it turns out, there are many companies out there whose leaders display a very high ethic and really want to be beacons of positive change.